The Golden Rule May Not Always Be Best

 “Send us a sign,” she whispered in Mom’s ear.

-Mom passed away peacefully with her husband, children, and older grandchildren by her side.
+Mom passed away peacefully with her husband, children, and grandchildren by her side.
 We’re heartbroken, and as I write this, it’s hard to imagine the pain will go away.
 But I lean on the words of my dear friend who told me that despite the pain and stress, this experience would also bring us the key to a new kind of love.
 He is right.

 Our Sign